bgao-vt/website/content/post/tccn_16.md

 math = false
 +++

 Our paper titled "An Overview of Dynamic Spectrum Sharing: Ongoing Initiatives, Challenges, and a Roadmap for Future Research" has been accepted to the IEEE Transactions on Cognitive Communications and Networking (TCCN)!
-Please check the section of Publications for details.
+Please click [Publications](https://bgao-vt.github.io/#publications_selected) for details.